 - Firstly, focus on your culture, values and most importantly your purpose.
 Then communicate this showing specifically how your people and their different roles contribute to that purpose.
 It’s more powerful if they work this out themselves so facilitate instead of telling.

-- Second, make sure you hire (or develop) the right leadership team with relevant experience and skillsets that bring the first step to life authentically and on a daily basis.
+- Second, make sure you hire and develop the right leadership team with relevant experience and skill sets that bring the first step to life authentically and on a daily basis.